MattKeeley/SecEdge/README.md

 3. **Attach to your Nginx:**

-   Update your Nginx config to forward requests to PySecWAF.
+   Update your Nginx config to forward requests to SecEdge.

    ```nginx
    server {